 Personal Homepage: www.hevern.com

-Except for the first two weeks when we will be using Zoom, I expect that the course will be conducted in person in Grewen Hall 207.
-As I have already explained in an email, I do not use Canvas and, unless the college decides to go online completely, I will not be using it at all.
+The course will be conducted in person in Grewen Hall 207.
+As I have already explained in an email, I do not use Canvas and, unless the college decides to go online completely because of some upsurge in the pandemic, I will not be using it at all.

-I will hold office hours in Reilly Hall 222 on Mon & Wed from 3:45 to 4:55 pm, either in person or via Zoom.
+I will hold office hours in Reilly Hall 222 on Mo n from 3:45 to 4:50 pm and Tues 2:00-3:30 pm, either in person or via Zoom.
 Students can also request to meet with me via Zoom at other times and days.

 - Alter, A(dam) L. (2017).
 Irresistible: The rise of addictive technology and the business of keeping us hooked.
 New York: Penguin Press. [hardcover: ISBN-13: 978-1594206641; paperback ISBN-13: 978-0735222847; Kindle version: Amazon ASIN B01HNJIK70).
 A copy of this text is on reserve in the Noreen R. Falcone Library.